fuzfafu/KML-Circle-Generator/README.md

 - **Typed something that's not a number for the radius** — it just falls back to the default (250m) and tells you so; rerun if you wanted a different value.

-## Sharing this with others

-Just send the whole folder (or `circle_kml.py` + your CSV together).
-Anyone with Python installed can run it — no other setup needed.